• Home

 In San Salvador, I felt totally safe in our accommodation.
 Guards with guns were everywhere in the city and there are a lot of high walls and razor wire, but our warm family guest house was a pleasure to be in.
 Salvadorean families live here, so why can’t we?

 Don’t forget your guide book!
 You may need help with Spanish, so the Lonely Planet’s language section will be your best friend.
 Few countries have language barriers these days, Central America is an exception.
-Click here to inspect this book, at the time of publication there was no stand alone Lonely Planet El Slvador that we could find.
+At the time of publication of this blog post there was no stand-alone Lonely Planet El Slvador that we could find, we had to get a Central America edition.

 Why Visit El Salvador?